-Pharmacist Support has ten trustees, each of which is appointed for an initial term of three years.
+Pharmacist Support has eleven trustees, each of which is appointed for an initial term of three years.
 Trustees are able to serve a maximum of nine years consecutively, which provides an opportunity for fresh perspectives, skills and experience to be included on a regular basis.
 The trustees are responsible for our governance and strategic direction.

 We aim to have a board that reflects the diversity of the pharmacy profession, and ensures full insight into the challenges and needs faced by our pharmacy family.
 Meet our board of trustees below and understand what motivates them to volunteer for the pharmacy profession’s charity!